 The Foreign-Trade Zones Board has recently announced the actions listed below.
 For more information on how FTZs can benefit your business, please contact Lenny Feldman at (305) 894-1011.
-Click here to register for ST&R’s upcoming webinar on using FTZs to mitigate Section 232 and 301 tariffs.
+Click here to register for ST&R’s on demand webinar on using FTZs to mitigate Section 232 and 301 tariffs.

 - received notification of proposed production activity at the Zinus USA Inc. facility within FTZ 26 in McDonough, Ga., which will be used for the production of home furnishing products, including beds and furniture (comments due by Dec.
 14)

 - received withdrawal of application for expansion of service area of FTZ 139 due to changed circumstances

 - received an application for subzone status for the MANE USA facilities within FTZ 44 in Wayne and Parsippany, N.J. (comments due by Dec.
 15)

 - received a notification of proposed production activity at the Gulfstream Aerospace Corporation facility within FTZ 168 in Dallas, Texas, where Gulfstream already has authority to produce and disassemble passenger jet aircraft, to add finished products related to such disassembly to the scope of authority (comments due by Dec.
 15)

 - received a notification of proposed production activity at the Miraclon Corporation facility within FTZ 106 in Weatherford, Okla., where Miraclon already has authority to produce flexographic printing plates, aluminum printing plates, direct imaging film, and thermo imaging layer film, to add a foreign-status material to the scope of authority (comments due by Dec.
 15)

 - received an application for subzone status for the Port Arthur LNG LLC facilities within FTZ 116 in Port Arthur and Jefferson County, Texas (comments due by Dec.
 16)